dhruv-0512/Exoplanet-Atmospheric-Retrieval/README.md

 ## Individual Contributions

-This project was developed as a collaborative research effort.
+> Note: This repository is forked from the original team repository and reflects my contributions to the project.
 My primary contributions included:

 * Designing and refining the end-to-end atmospheric retrieval pipeline, including data preprocessing, feature engineering, and model evaluation workflows.
 * Training, tuning, and benchmarking the XGBoost and Support Vector Regression (SVR) models for atmospheric gas abundance and temperature retrieval tasks.